stop-it-io/turtle-moon-tools-minting/README.md

 ### 0.9.3
 Changes:
 - Add in ability to add ADMIN key ad FREEZE key to single mints and bulk minting
-- Add ability to upload array of metadataJSON files already uploaded to IPFS
+- Add ability to upload array of metadata JSON files already uploaded to IPFS
 - Add ability to hide token logs to reduce lag after giant mints
 - Increase file format support for single minting to all image files, videos, filetypes.
 TEST THIS ON TESTNET FIRST TO MAKE SURE FILETYPE IS SUPPORTED
 - Update Readme